Skip to main content

 What the Research Says

-Vitamin E is the skin's most important lipid-phase antioxidant.
-Eberlein-König et al. (1998) demonstrated that combined oral vitamins C and E significantly reduced the sunburn response in a controlled human study.
-Thiele et al. (2001) published foundational research showing that UV radiation depletes vitamin E from the stratum corneum, establishing the rationale for supplementation.
-The VERIS research summary concluded that vitamin E protects against UV-induced immunosuppression and DNA damage.
-However, a controversial meta-analysis by Miller et al. (2005) suggested that high-dose vitamin E (>400 IU/day) might slightly increase all-cause mortality, leading most experts to recommend moderate doses of 200-400 IU daily rather than mega-doses.
+Vitamin E is a lipid-phase antioxidant that plays a significant role in skin health.
+A study by Eberlein-König et al. (1998) demonstrated that combined oral vitamins C and E significantly reduced sunburn response in humans, while Thiele et al. (2005) showed that UV radiation depletes vitamin E from the stratum corneum, supporting supplementation.
+However, high-dose vitamin E (>400 IU/day) may slightly increase all-cause mortality, as found by Miller et al. (2005), leading experts to recommend moderate doses of 200-400 IU daily.

 References